snalahi/Natural-Language-Processing-with-Classification-and-Vector-Spaces/README.md

 1. Eliminate handles(@) and URLs
 2. Tokenize the string into words.
 3. Remove stop words like "and, is, a, on, etc." and punctuations.
 4. Stemming- or convert every word to its stem.
 Like dancer, dancing, danced, becomes 'danc'.
 You can use porter stemmer to take care of this.
+Porter's Stemmer Algorithm: https://www.geeksforgeeks.org/introduction-to-stemming/
 5. Convert all your words to lower case.

 For example the following tweet "@YMourri and @AndrewYNg are tuning a GREAT AI model at https://deeplearning.ai!!!" after preprocessing becomes [tun,great,ai,model].

+***matplotlib.pyplot is a collection of functions that make matplotlib work like MATLAB.